-629 4.8 Coordinated use of research radiosondes
+4.8 Coordinated use of research radiosondes

-630 One of the anticipated benefits in using standard radiosondes to carry enhanced instrumentation was to allow existing 631 sites to provide additional soundings, launched by those already familiar with radiosondes.
-An opportunity for this 632 occurred with the solar eclipse of March 20th, 2015.
-Eclipses are of course well predicted astronomically, but the 633 meteorological circumstances, and how much cloud may occur, is often less predictable.
-Radiosondes provide the 634 possibility of carrying small science packages above the cloud, and into a potentially more consistent measurement 635 environment.
+One of the anticipated benefits in using standard radiosondes to carry enhanced instrumentation was to allow existing sites to provide additional soundings, launched by those already familiar with radiosondes.
+An opportunity for this occurred with the solar eclipse of 20 March 2015.
+Eclipses are of course well predicted astronomically, but the meteorological circumstances, and how much cloud may occur, are often less predictable.
+Radiosondes provide the possibility of carrying small science packages above the cloud and into a potentially more consistent measurement environment.

-637 The experiment envisaged was comparison of predicted and measured solar radiation during the eclipse, using the 638 radiosonde solar radiation sensor of Nicoll and Harrison (2012).
-For this, however, as eclipse opportunities are rare, 639 using multiple launch sites seemed prudent, in case one launch failed due to a balloon burst or instrument malfunction.
-640 Hence, as well as from Reading, further coordinated launches on the eclipse path were arranged from the Met Office 641 at Lerwick and the Icelandic Met Office at Reykjavik.
-Ultimately, three solar radiation radiosondes successfully 642 provided measurements aloft during the eclipse (Harrison et al, 2016b).
-Figure 16a, b and c show the predicted solar 643 radiation changes during the eclipse at Reykjavik, Lerwick and Reading, and the consistency with the solar radiation 644 measured by the solar radiation radiosondes launched above these sites (Figure 16d, e, f) respectively.
-The partial 645 aspect of the eclipse at Reading is especially evident (Figure 16f).
+The experiment envisaged was comparison of predicted and measured solar radiation during the eclipse, using the radiosonde solar radiation sensor of Nicoll and Harrison (2012).
+For this, however, as eclipse opportunities are rare, using multiple launch sites seemed prudent, in case one launch failed due to a balloon burst or instrument malfunction.
+Hence, as well as from Reading, further coordinated launches on the eclipse path were arranged from the Met Office in Lerwick and the Icelandic Met Office in Reykjavik.
+Ultimately, three solar radiation radiosondes successfully provided measurements aloft during the eclipse (Harrison et al., 2016b).
+Figure 16a-c show the predicted solar radiation changes during the eclipse in Reykjavik, Lerwick and Reading, and the consistency with the solar radiation measured by the solar radiation radiosondes launched above these sites (Fig. 16d-f), respectively.
+The partial aspect of the eclipse in Reading is especially evident (Fig. 16f).

-647 These above-cloud eclipse measurements demonstrate the ease of deployment of the radiosonde systems at other sites.
-648 Since then, many successful soundings carrying enhanced sensors have been carried out in Antarctica and in the United 649 Arab Emirates, with, as for the eclipse measurements, the generous support of colleagues working with radiosondes.
+These above-cloud eclipse measurements demonstrate the ease of deployment of the radiosonde systems at other sites.
+Since then, many successful soundings carrying enhanced sensors have been carried out in Antarctica and in the United Arab Emirates, with, as for the eclipse measurements, the generous support of colleagues working with radiosondes.